Social procurement objectives

 • Action 1: Meet project specific gender equality targets.

-• Action 2: Engage women as apprentices and trainees.
+• Action 2: Engage women as apprentices, trainees and cadets.

-• Action 3: Require gender equality action plans.
+• Action 3: Implement gender equality action plans (GEAPs).

 Tenderers are required to address how they will meet or exceed the targets in Action 1 and Action 2 and submit the following with their tender for Action 3: